 WIEA’s mission is to promote educational opportunities for Indian people in Wisconsin through a unified effort of Indian and non-Indian members interested in the social and economic advancement of Indian people.

-The Wisconsin Public Television Education team creates and curates educational resources, while connecting with Wisconsin’s most valuable resource – teachers.
+The PBS Wisconsin Education team creates and curates educational resources while connecting with Wisconsin’s most valuable resource – teachers.

 Our network of resource developers, teaching and learning advisers includes partners like PBS, but more importantly, it includes innovative educators and organizations throughout Wisconsin – a network that grows stronger with every project and idea.